Riverdale station (Metro-North)

 Riverdale station (also known as Riverdale–West 254th Street station) is a commuter rail stop on the Metro-North Railroad's Hudson Line, serving the Riverdale neighborhood of the Bronx, New York City.
-The Riverdale station, located at the foot of West 254th Street, is the northernmost Metro-North station in the Bronx.
+The Riverdale station, located at the foot of West 254th Street, is the northernmost Metro-North station in New York City on the Hudson Line.
 As of August 2006, daily commuter ridership was 543 and there were 153 parking spaces.

 History

 The former New York Central Railroad depot at the location burned down on the morning of June 23, 1982, after a suspicious fire, requiring two trains to bypass the station.

 In 1991 the Hudson Rail Link opened as a feeder bus service operated by Atlantic Express to connect the Riverdale neighborhood to the Metro-North station.
 The Hudson Rail Link is now operated by Consolidated Bus Transit after Atlantic Express declared bankruptcy in 2014.

 The Riverdale Waterfront Promenade was inaugurated in 2005 by mayor Michael Bloomberg, created to improve riverside access to local residents.
 Access to the park is only through the station.

 Under the 2015–2019 Metropolitan Transportation Authority Capital Plan, the station, along with four other Metro-North Railroad stations, received a complete overhaul as part of the Enhanced Station Initiative.
 Updates included cellular service, Wi-Fi, USB charging stations, interactive service advisories, and maps.
 The renovations at Riverdale station cost $9.5 million and were completed by the end of September 2018.